mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 New features
 ############
 - New algorithm :ref:`CombineDiffCal <algm-CombineDiffCal>` to calibrate groups of pixels after cross correlation so that diffraction peaks can be adjusted to the correct positions
+- New script for doing calibration by groups, :ref:`PowderDiffractionCalibration <calibration_tofpd_group_calibration-ref>`

 Improvements
 ############